Handling Guest Requests at 3 AM Without Night Staff

 A week later, a review appears on Booking: two stars.
 "When we needed help, nobody was there.
 The hotel closes reception in the evening and guests are left on their own."

-This scenario repeats itself in thousands of small hotels and guesthouses.
+This scenario repeats itself in many small hotels and guesthouses.
 A night front desk means an additional position, often two (weekends, holidays).
 Salary, benefits, night shift premiums.
-For a hotel with 20-30 rooms, that overhead can eat up 30-40% of monthly staffing costs.
-Most properties of this size can't justify it economically.
-But guests don't care about your HR budget.
+For a hotel with 20-30 rooms, that cost has to be weighed against the real volume of night requests, escalations, and emergencies.
+Guests do not care about your HR budget.
 They need help when they need help.
 Including at three in the morning.

 What Happens After Reception Closes